faroeq33/product-shop-price/README.md

 # product-shop-price
 An inventory system where customers can see what products are available &amp; more.
-This project is served as school assignement where backend skills are practiced
+This project is served as school assignement where backend skills are practiced.

 ## Run project